Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22.md

 Interrupts are acknowledged by priority level relative to the CPU.
 The CPU has a floating number to determine which level to service; **sync** interrupts are serviced *first*.

-If Multiple Devices at the same Priority Level Request Service, the Device Closest to the CPU is Serviced
+If Multiple Devices at the same Priority Level Request Service, the Device Closest to the CPU is Serviced. ("Daisy Chaining" from Lecture 09-06-22)

 ## Kernel vs. User Mode
 - Places limits on accessible memory for non-kernel code.